kyb3rcipher/kyb3rcipher.com/content/about.md

 ### Others
 <script>function discord_alert(){alert("My Discord user is: kyb3rcipher#9104");}</script>
 You can also use <a onclick="discord_alert()" style="cursor: pointer">discord</a>, [twitter](https://twitter.com/kyb3rcipher) or [instagram](https://instagram.com/kyb3rcipher).
 As I already said, if you are looking for some other contact method you can see it in profiles.
-If you want a secure and encrypted contact you can use Keybase or send me a message using [my pgp key](https://keybase.io/kyb3rcipher/pgp_keys.asc).
+If you want a secure and encrypted contact you can use Keybase or send me a message using [my pgp key :(fas fa-key fa-fw):](https://keybase.io/kyb3rcipher/pgp_keys.asc).